RHFieldProductManagement/baremetal-ipi-lab/08-deploycnv.md

 ![](img/ocp-virt-hco-4.png)

-You can also return to the 'terminal' tab in your hosted lab guide and watch via the CLI:
+You can also watch via the CLI:

 ```bash
 [lab-user@provision ~]$ watch -n2 'oc get pods -n openshift-cnv'